Perth Family Photography

 Perth Motherhood Photography

 I feel that a Perth motherhood photography session is a must for all mammas out there.
 Us mums are too often the unsung heroes of family documentation.
 We are always behind the camera and rarely in the frame.
 As a mother of four myself, I know firsthand the difficulty of getting in a photo with my children.
 It’s nearly impossible to capture the perfect selfie, or worse yet, fiddle around with my tripod and remote.
-When I am demanding enough my husband helps out but often times I end up with picture of my butt, boobs, or photographed mid-sentence as I’m “art-directing.”
+When I am demanding enough my husband helps out but often times I end up with pictures of my butt, boobs, or photographed mid-sentence as I’m “art-directing.”

 This is my why for creating Perth motherhood photography sessions!
 I lost my mother as a teen so the photos I have of us together are some of my favourite possessions.
 I want to be able to create something special for you too.
 These sessions are short in duration, yet rich in meaning.
 They are for mums with their babies and kids of any age.
 I’ve photographed women with their brand new babies less than two weeks old.
 Or more mature mums with their teenagers and even multiple generations.
 If you can snuggle them, then you can bring them.
 I guarantee a final gallery of photos that will undoubtedly melt your heart.
 Best of all, you finally have yourself included in a frame on the mantle.